 Fortunately, I fell for it even harder than before.
 During my first visit, I had been terrified of food and lived on a diet of McDonald’s and 7-Eleven sandwiches.
 This time around, I was all about trying new food and I couldn’t stop eating.
 Taipei’s night markets and street food are incredible.
 I wanted to stay and eat for months.
 Taiwanese street food: The best.

-My week in Taipei was spent balancing book editing with taking Dave to my favourite Taipei tourist sites.
+My week in Taipei was spent taking Dave to my favourite Taipei tourist sites.
 A return to Longshan Temple was in order, as was Shilin night market for eating.
 We ate at Din Tai Fung and I visited a new themed restaurant to add to my list: The Barbie Cafe!
 I got to finally meet one of my favourite travel bloggers, Tom, along with his lovely boyfriend, and we trained it up to Yingge and Sanxia together.

 Next, I took Dave down to the south of Taiwan, via high speed train, to see Kaohsiung.
 Kaohsiung was one of my favourite spots in Taiwan when I last visited, thanks to the crazy temples around Lotus Pond Lake.
 I was hoping to spend a day showing Dave around and re-exploring the lake but work got in the way and I spent my time in Kaohsiung on my laptop.

 I did, however, get to take the ferry over to nearby Qijin Island for the first time.
 It was rainy and not all that interesting but the blue and yellow houses made me happy.